Find answers about your account, streaming setup, monetization and the Streamity API.

 VPZONE+ is the platform-wide membership at 5 CAD/mo (Stripe Tax included) — it powers Founder badge, profile flair, chat color, founders wall, ad-free experience and other perks.
 Manage or cancel auto-renew at Settings → Billing.
 We send a heads-up email 7 days before each renewal; if you cancel auto-renew, you keep the Founder badge and earned perks forever.

 Only if you opt in.
 Dashboard → Stream settings → toggle "Record stream".
 When you go live, we capture the stream and once you end it the file is remuxed for fast streaming and a thumbnail is generated.
-Retention is 7 days for VPZ+ subscribers and 72h for everyone else.
+Replays are kept for 14 days, for everyone.

 VPZONE's virtual currency — cheer streamers in chat, they keep 100% of the value.